MangelMaxime/FAKE.Intro/slides/index.md

     $ paket install

-- Computes package resultion for `paket.lock`
+- Computes `paket.lock` based on `paket.dependencies`
 - Restores all direct and transitive dependencies
-- Processes all projects and adds references
+- Processes all projects and adds references to the libraries

 ***